Splashflash/GOAT100/README.md

 # GOAT100
-names of the best football players
+names of the best football players in the last century